pneuma-tech/sacred-tech-starter/LESSONS.md

 What this flow protects against:
 The new auth system ensures only approved devices can control the gateway.
 This matters especially when Cloudflare Tunnel is in use and the dashboard is exposed beyond localhost — unauthorized browsers can reach the URL but can’t connect without explicit device approval.

+Lesson: The pairing-approve command must be TYPED, never pasted.
+Copying it from Telegram drags an invisible newline that causes zsh: parse error near '\n'.
+This is the single most common reason pairing “never works.”
+Type the command and code by hand.